CatTastic23/DataAnalyticsPortfolio/README.md

 - [Additional Information For cards in this set](https://en.digimoncard.com/cardlist/?search=true&category=508006)
 * Current Stages/Progress: Self created Data has been collected.
 Analysis coming soon
 * I plan to analyze the distribution of cards within a case.
 A case consists of 12 booster boxes and each booster box contains 24 booster packs.
 Inside those packs are a 12 randomized cards from this set.
 * How the data was collected, brief intro as a filler due to lacking analysis.
-I bought a case for myself opened 12*24(288) packs and entered data for each individual card with in that pack.
+I bought a case for myself opened 12*24(288) packs and entered data for each individual card(3456 cards total) within that pack.
 * **Some initial questions I thought of that led up to this idea/analysis.**
-*    Are there certain packs within a box that has higher chances or pulling rarer cards? (booster placement in box increase chances in Special rares or secret rares)
+*    Are there certain packs within a box that have a higher chance of pulling rarer cards? (booster pack placement within a booster box increase chances in Special rares or secret rares, 24 packs in total, 12 on the Right, 12 on the left.
+Denoted by R1-R12 & L1-L12)
-*    What consititutes a card to be common(C), Uncommon(U), rare(R), Special/Super Rare(SR), Secret Rare(Sec), and lastly Alternate Art? (ratios of each category to compare)
+*    What consititutes a card to be Common(C), Uncommon(U), Rare(R), Special/Super Rare(SR), Secret Rare(Sec), and lastly Alternate Arts? (ratios of each category to compare)
-*    In my experience, I noticed in previous box openings that certains cards would show up in pairs in pack.
-So the questions are there similar card combinations with packs?
-If so which cards, and how closely related are they to the other packs that consist a certain card?
+*    In my experience, I noticed that in previous boxes that certains cards would show up in pairs within a booster pack.
+So the question is, are there similar card combinations within packs?
+If so which cards, and how closely related are they to the other booster packs that consist the same card?
 *    Much more to be answered.